nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples:
 * `edit 2 3 s/ t/GoogleProject, Hackathon2022` Does not change the skills of 2nd and 3rd person in the list, and appends`GoogleProject` and `Hackathon2022` to the list of teams they belong to.
-* `edit 1 2 3 -r s/Java_100, Python_80, t/` Edits the skills of the 1st, 2nd and 3rd person to be `java` and `python` only with proficiency of 100 and 80.
-The exiting teams are cleared as well.
+* `edit 1 2 3 o/r s/Java_100, Python_80, t/` Edits the skills of the 1st, 2nd and 3rd person to be `java` and `python` only with proficiency of 100 and 80.
+The existing teams are cleared as well.

 ### Deleting a person: `delete`